 1. Cardinal Woods Drinking Water System

-The drinking water is delivered from a Pumphouse and four ground level reservoirs located at 8 Hawthorne Road.
-The water is drawn from three deep aquifer wells.
-The raw water is disinfected with Sodium Hypochlorite solution and Ultraviolet Light to ensure compliance with the Safe Drinking Water Act, 2002, Ontario Drinking-Water Quality Standards Regulation O. Reg.
+The water is drawn from three deep aquifer wells: MW1, 3, and 4.
+The raw water is disinfected with sodium hypochlorite (chlorine) and ultraviolet light to ensure compliance with the Safe Drinking Water Act, 2002, Ontario Drinking Water Quality Standards Regulation O. Reg.
 169/03.
-This system is inspected annually by the Ministry of Environment, Conservation and Parks and the Town of Mono has an approved accredited operating authority for the system.

 2. Island Lake Drinking Water System